Hey Dashboard!: Supporting Voice, Text, and Pointing Modalities in Dashboard Onboarding: Conclusion

-This work was supported partly by Villum Investigator grant VL-54492 by Villum Fonden.
-Any opinions, findings, and conclusions expressed in this material are those of the authors and do not necessarily reflect the views of the funding agency.
+\begin{acks} This work was supported partly by Villum Investigator grant VL-54492 by Villum Fonden, the Austrian Science Fund (FWF DFH 23–N), and the Austrian Research Promotion Agency (FFG 911655).
+The VRVis GmbH is funded by BMIMI, BMWET, Tyrol, Vorarlberg and Vienna Business Agency in the scope of COMET - Competence Centers for Excellent Technologies (911654) which is managed by FFG.
+Any opinions, findings, and conclusions expressed in this material are those of the authors and do not necessarily reflect the views of the funding agency. \end{acks}